Farhanpathan072/js-hindi-yt/README.md

 # js-hindi-yt
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for beginners who wants to master web development.
+Here i upload the basic core concepts of javascript language with respect to web development.
+If stuck at any point you can contact me freely.